 Effective treatment for alcohol-related anxiety often involves a combination of therapies, including:

-Medical treatment of anxiety in addition to other withdrawal symptoms may be necessary to safely go through alcohol withdrawal for those treating an alcohol problem.
+Medical treatment of anxiety in addition to other withdrawal symptoms, may be necessary to safely go through alcohol withdrawal for those treating an alcohol problem.
 For the worst cases, there may be prescribed medications to control mood and prevent sudden panic attacks during recovery.

 Getting help early is the key that will help you overcome alcohol abuse and alcohol-related anxiety.
 Support in professional settings helps learn healthier coping mechanisms that break the cycle of alcohol dependency and anxiety.
 Alcohol may seemingly be an easy way to ease anxiety, but actually, the opposite is more often the case.